 Both solutions are effective against rats.
 Please, note that mechanical traps belong to the company, so the pest technicians will collect them at the end of the treatment period.

 The rat control experts can return for a second (upon request) visit in order to determine the effects of the treatment.
 They can remove dead rat carcasses, reload the traps, and see if anything else will be required.
 We aim at providing complete satisfaction to all our clients, so don’t hesitate to request a second visit.
 It’s always worth it.

 The rat exterminators will provide you with some professional advice on how to avoid future rat infestations.
 They will explain what rats look for in your home and what to do in order to reduce the chances of another infestation.

-We offer other services, such as mice control in Melbourne.
+We offer other services, such as mice extermination in Melbourne.

 How to Identify a Rat Infestation